ndivhomakhuvha/RockPaperScissor/README.md

 # RockPaperScissor
 A rock paper scissor game as an odin project.
-For this project i had to figure out how to get the user's input,getting computer input
+For this project i had to figure out how to get the user's input, <br>
+getting computer input
 # Getting Computer Input
 To get the computer input, I used a function <br />
 which has a random Math function like this